 Purchase a New Wireless Router

 If you have an old router, it may be time to upgrade and many of the wireless routers that your internet service providers rent to you are not that great.
 You are better off purchasing your own.
 Many older routers just don’t produce a powerful enough signal.
 Many contain internal antennas that do not transmit very strong signals.
 Some of today’s routers have very powerful external antennas that can cover further distances.
-They also offer faster data speeds which is perfect for streaming high quality video content.
+They also offer faster data speeds which are perfect for streaming high-quality video content.